PedroGaya/hellblazers/content/gm-rules/04-challenges.md

 - **Moves**: Suggested _impact moves_ they might make.
 These are examples, not limitations.
 - **Fail States**: A trigger that signals the challenge failed, like a competing timer pool or a specific event.
 It prompts _Lock It In_.

-Interpret these short, evocative phrases as fit the situation.
+Interpret these short, evocative phrases as it fits the situation.
 Keep your own created challenges similarly brief and flexible.
 Some uses:

 - Create a dangerous enemy or exceptionally tough task.
 - Zoom in on pivotal moments.